Furze Platt Primary Federation Resource Base

 Mainstream

 All teachers within our school have had Autism training from the Autism Education Trust.
-The Teachers are supported by the Resource staff to provide reasonable adjustments to meet the needs to children with Autism.
+The Teachers are supported by the Resource staff to provide reasonable adjustments to meet the needs of children with Autism.
 Examples of some reasonable adjustments include movement breaks, visual timetables, practical activities and the use of technology to engage learners.
 In class support is provided by the class teacher and general teaching assistant.
 Children will work in a small group or be independent within the mainstream class.

 Applying to the Resource